How to pass the Florida real estate exam?

 • Real property transactions and agreements – Mastery of agreements, disclosures, and escrow processes.

-Each of these topics requires memorization and application-based knowledge, and thus the test is not simply a recall of facts.
+Each of these topics requires memorization and application-based knowledge, and thus, the test is not simply a recall of facts.

 2. Complex questions and tricky wording

-The examination is comprised of 100 multiple-choice items and must be answered within 3.5 hours.
 Questions are primarily scenario-based and designed to test critical thinking skills, as well as knowledge of facts.
 Some of the common challenges include:

 • Problem-solving situations that require the use of various real estate concepts.